DMcP89/tinycare-tui/README.md

 - [x] Allow for focusing on each box
 - [x] Expand on self care reminders
 - [x] Remove twitter scraping code
-- [] Allow for local todo list for todays tasks
+- [ ] Allow for local todo list for todays tasks
-- [] Replace hardcoded values with env variables
+- [ ] Replace hardcoded values with env variables
+- [ ] Have task view show completed tasks as well